needle-mirror/com.unity.adaptiveperformance/Documentation~/samples-guide.md

 ### Options
 The Adaptive Framerate sample uses the Scaler Visualization Prefab and enables you to see the status of the Scalers.
 It lets you modify the status for easier testing:

-- Enable or disable the scaler
+- Enable or disable the scaler.
-- Override to change the level via the slider in the UI instead of relying on the Indexer to control the level (used for testing)
+- Override the level via a slider in the UI instead of relying on the Indexer to control the level.
+This is useful for testing.

 To adapt framerate automatically, use the **Adaptive Framerate** and **Adaptive Variable Refresh Rate** Scalers.